-As at December 31, 2014, the cash recorded at fair value is classified as level one and the foreign currency forward contracts recorded at fair value are classified as level two of the fair value hierarchy.
+As at December 31, 2015, the cash and restricted cash recorded at fair value was classified as level one of the fair value hierarchy.

-26. Financial risk management:
+25. Financial risk management:

 Pollard has exposure to the following risks from its use of financial instruments: